Pyruvate synthase: Function

 Its major role is the extraction of reducing equivalents by the decarboxylation.
-In aerobic organisms, this conversion is catalysed by pyruvate dehydrogenase, also uses thiamine pyrophosphate (TPP) but relies on lipoate as the electron acceptor.
-Unlike the aerobic enzyme complex PFOR transfers reducing equivalents to flavins or iron-sulflur clusters.
+In aerobic organisms, this conversion is catalysed by pyruvate dehydrogenase, which also uses thiamine pyrophosphate (TPP) but relies on lipoate as the electron acceptor.
+Unlike the aerobic enzyme complex PFOR transfers reducing equivalents to flavins or iron-sulfur clusters.
 This process links glycolysis to the Wood–Ljungdahl pathway.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is pyruvate:ferredoxin 2-oxidoreductase (CoA-acetylating).
 Other names in common use include: